-Doctors diagnose osteoarthritis with a medical history, physical exam and x-rays of the affected joint.
-During the physical examination your doctor will examine the affected joint for swelling, pain, tenderness, and assess the joint’s range of motion.
+Doctors diagnose osteoarthritis with medical history, a physical exam, and x-rays of the affected joint.
+During the physical examination, your doctor will examine the affected joint for swelling, pain, tenderness, and range of motion.
 An X-ray of the affected joint may show a loss of the joint space and bone spur formation.

 CONSERVATIVE TREATMENT OPTIONS

-There are several treatments and lifestyle modifications that can help you ease your pain and symptoms.
+There are several treatments and lifestyle modifications that can help ease your pain and other symptoms.

-- Medications: Pain-relieving medications such as NSAIDs, COX-2 inhibitors and opioids may be prescribed.
+- Medications: Pain-relieving medications such as NSAIDs, COX-2 inhibitors, and opioids may be prescribed.
 Topical medications such as ointments can be applied over the skin where there is pain.
-If the pain is very severe, corticosteroid injection can be given directly into the affected joint to ease the pain
+If pain is very severe, corticosteroid injection can be given directly into the affected joint.

 Joint replacement surgery is considered as an option when the pain is so severe that it affects your ability to carry out normal activities.